Loads, Aerodynamics and Control of Wind Turbines

 Learning Objectives

-• Orally present knowledge related to aeroservoelastic wind turbine design
+- Present knowledge in writing related to aeroservoelastic wind turbine design

 Course Content

-This course uses the skills learned in 46300 and 46310 as a springboard to deepen students’ practical knowledge of the interaction between aerodynamics, loads and controls during turbine design.
-During the course of the semester, the students will work in groups to redesign the DTU 10 MW Reference Wind Turbine for a different wind class.
-The following topics will be covered: methods for redesigning a wind turbine rotor, wind turbine control basics and controller tuning, wind turbine dynamics and aeroelastic mode shapes, lifetime load calculations (fatigue + extreme), wind turbine certification standards and more.
+This course uses the engineering skills learned in 46300 and/or 46310 as a springboard to deepen students’ practical knowledge of the interaction between aerodynamics, loads and controls during turbine design.
+During the semester, students work in groups to redesign the DTU 10 MW Reference Wind Turbine for a different wind class.
+The following topics are covered: methods for redesigning a wind turbine rotor, wind turbine control basics and controller tuning, wind turbine dynamics and aeroelastic mode shapes, lifetime load calculations (fatigue + extreme), wind turbine certification standards and more.

 The theories, sub-models, and methods introduced in this course are applicable for general modelling and analysis of wind turbines; however, the students will work with the HAWC software (HAWC2S/HAWC2/HAWCStab2) for aeroelastic simulations (HAWC2), aeroelastic modal analysis of wind turbines (HAWCStab2) and controller tuning (HAWC2S).